As wildfire closes in, New Mexico residents prepare to flee

 More than 4,400 square miles (11,400 square kilometers) have burned across the U.S. so far this year.

-Associated Press writers Terry Tang in Phoenix, Morgan Lee in Santa Fe, New Mexico, and Felicia Fonseca in Flagstaff, Arizona, contributed to this report.
+Associated Press writers Terry Tang and Jacques Billeaud in Phoenix, Morgan Lee in Santa Fe, New Mexico, and Felicia Fonseca in Flagstaff, Arizona, contributed to this report.
+Montoya Bryan reported from Albuquerque, New Mexico.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.